 Massachusetts law requires not-for-profit organizations and other entities that receive donor contributions to operate in conformity with its enacted version of the Uniform Prudent Management of Institutional Funds Act ("UPMIFA").
-In the absence of overriding explicit donor stipulations, UPMIFA prescribes guidelines for expenditures of donor-restricted funds and focuses on the prudent spending of the entire donorrestricted fund, including accumulated earnings, rather than the historical dollar concept.
+In the absence of overriding explicit donor stipulations, UPMIFA prescribes guidelines for expenditures of donor-restricted funds and focuses on the prudent spending of the entire donor-restricted fund, including accumulated earnings, rather than the historical dollar concept.
 UPMIFA's requirement that amounts may be appropriated for expenditure only after careful consideration of the seven factors outlined in its spending guidelines is bolstered by its intent to have the governing board of the organization make its decisions in light of the donor's intended purpose of the endowment fund, stipulated or otherwise.

 UPMIFA requires donor-restricted funds to be classified in accordance with their restrictions.
 Gains on endowment funds and other amounts permitted to be disbursed in accordance with the donors' stipulations must be classified as net assets with donor restrictions until approved for expenditure by the Foundation.
-Earnings on endowment funds that have not yet been specifically approved for expenditure, but will be, must be classified as net assets with donor restrictions until approved for restrictions until approved for expenditure by the Foundation.
-Management has reviewed and evaluated the terms of all donor-restricted agreements and to the best of their knowledge has categorized all amounts in compliance with these agreements.
+Earnings on endowment funds that have not yet been specifically approved for expenditure, but will be, must be classified as net assets with donor restrictions until approved for expenditure by the Foundation.